 The Federal Government assesses taxes on the transfer of wealth.
 In death it is called the Estate Tax and in life it is called the Gift Tax.
-The COVID-19 outbreak has caused extreme financial volatility, depressing the fair market value of many assets.
-This volatility, combined with the federal estate and gift tax exemptions, has presented a unique gifting opportunity for individuals to remove assets from their taxable estates at lower values.
-Currently, the estate and gift tax exemption is \$11.58 million per individual, which is indexed for inflation.
-This means that each person can gift, or leave, \$11.58 million (\$23.16 million for a couple) before a federal tax is assessed.
+Currently, the estate and gift tax exemption is \$11.7 million per individual, which is indexed for inflation.
+This means that each person can gift in life, or leave at passing, \$11.7 million (\$23.4 million for a couple) before a federal tax is assessed.
 In addition to the Federal Government assessing a tax on larger estates, each state has the right to assess an inheritance and/or estate tax.